thayne-allen/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+1. `This` refers to the global scope when not passed to a function.
+2. `This` points to the left of the dot implicitly when invoked.
+3. `This` reassigns values explicitly with the use of `.call` or `.apply`.
+4. `This` is used in constructors and points to the parent function.

 5. Why do we need super() in an extended class?

 ## Project Set up